cloudfoundry-attic/cf-docs/source/docs/using/services/tunnelling-with-services.html.md

 Output file> mydb.sql
 </pre>

-The dump is succesfully writen to mydb.sql.
+The dump is successfully writen to mydb.sql.
 At this point the tunnel has closed.
 However, if option 1 - none is selected, the tunnel is held open indefinitely supplying the connection details:

 <pre class="terminal">
 $ cf tunnel mysql-a7cc7